lycus/mci/docs/instruction_set.rst

 If the source array/vector is null, behavior is undefined.
 Indexing beyond the bounds of an array results in undefined behavior.

-The first source register must be an array or vector type, while the second register must be of type ``uint``.
+The first source register must be an array, vector, or static array, while the second register must be of type ``uint``.

 The target register must be of the first source register's element type.